Aníbal Cristobo

-Aníbal Cristobo (born September 1, 1971, Lanús, Buenos Aires) is an Argentine writer.
+Aníbal Cristobo (born 1 September 1971) is an Argentine writer.
 Published poems and poetry books, as well as collaborations as editor.

 Biography

 Cristobo lived six years in Rio de Janeiro, where he published his first works.
 He moved to Barcelona in 2002.
 Cristobo has since then published Castilian and Portuguese language books of poetry, and has been working in other media.
 He received awards for literature in Spain.
 In 2009 he began to publish poems and drawings online.

 Works

 His latest works were published in digital form: